+In CT, an x-ray source and an x-ray detector housed in a doughnut-shaped assembly move circularly around a patient who lies on a motorized table that is moved through the machine.
 Data from the detectors essentially represent a series of x-ray images taken from multiple angles all around the patient.
 The images are not viewed directly but are sent to a computer, which quickly reconstructs them into 2-dimensional images (tomograms) representing a slice of the body in any plane desired.
 Data can also be used to construct detailed 3-dimensional images.

-These same principles of tomographic imaging can also be applied to radionuclide scanning, in which the sensors for emitted radiation encircle the patient and computer techniques convert the sensor data into tomographic images; examples include single-photon emission CT (SPECT) and positron-emission tomography (PET).
+These same concepts of tomographic imaging can also be applied to radionuclide scanning, in which the sensors for emitted radiation encircle the patient and computer techniques convert the sensor data into tomographic images; examples include single-photon emission CT (SPECT) and positron-emission tomography (PET).

 Uses of CT

 CT provides better differentiation between various soft-tissue densities than do x-rays.
-Because CT provides so much more information, it is preferred to conventional x-rays for imaging most intracranial, head and neck, spinal, intrathoracic, and intra-abdominal structures.
+Because CT provides more information, it is preferred to conventional x-rays for imaging most intracranial, head and neck, spinal, intrathoracic, and intra-abdominal structures.
 Three-dimensional images of lesions can help surgeons plan surgery.

 CT is the most accurate study for detecting and localizing urinary calculi.